Rarotonga is home to some of the most captivating and beautiful creatures on the planet – sea turtles!

 I’ve done all the hard work for you and listed my favorite swim with turtles tours in Rarotonga with a range of options for every type of traveler.

 This is the tour that I personally did and I really enjoyed it.
 I saw a ton of turtles and I felt that the guides were super knowledgable, really engaging and kept an eye on us.

 The tour includes a swim with turtles experience, on-site lifeguards and photos of you with the turtles.

 - Turtle Sea Scooter Safari (for something a bit different)

 This tour includes the use of a sea scooter which allows you to whizz through the water much faster than by swimming.

 - Private Snorkel With Turtles Tour (just for you and your party)

-This private turtle tour in Rarotonga includes a 3 hour guided snorkel with turtles experience just for you and your party.
-It also includes photos of you with the turtles and refreshments.
+This private turtle tour in Rarotonga includes a guided snorkel with turtles experience just for you and your party.
+It also includes professional photos of you with the turtles.